petrelharp/context/model-desc.md

 - `fixfn` : fixation function that translates differences in selection coefficient to mutation rate multipliers
 - `nmuts( )`: the number of mutation patterns present in that genmatrix

-# Configuration files

-A full config file can have:

-- `tree` : tree, in Newick format, with node labels and optional edge lengths,
-- `bases` : as above
-- `named model stanzas` : including one for each node label, specifying the model that occurs on the branch above the named node.
-This can also be a character string referring to a different named model stanza, indicating that the two edges should have the same model, and `share parameters`.

-Other stuff (e.g. "comment") will be ignored.

-Tree-based config files should also have:

-- `initfreqs` : base frequencies at the root.
-- `initfreqs.scale` : scaling factor for initfreqs.
-- `tlen.scale` : scaling factor for branch lengths in the tree.

-A `model stanza` has:

-- `mutpats` : list of lists of character pairs (one list per mutation motif)
-- `mutrates` : numeric, nonnegative, same length as mutpats
-- `selpats` : either:
-  - list of lists of character strings (one list per selection motif)
-    - *and* [optionally] : `selfactors` : list of numeric vectors
-  - **or** : list of lists of named numeric vectors, one list per selection motif, and the numbers multiplying the selection coefficient (names will be used as selpats; numbers as selfactors)
-- `selcoef` : numeric, same length as selpats
-- `fixfn` : name of a function, or R code (e.g. "function (x) { ... }"
-- `fixfn.params` : named list of additional parameters to fixfn
-- `genmatrix` : pattern for where to save genmatrix files, with `%` to be substituted for the pattern length
-- `mutrates.prior`, `selcoef.prior`, `fixfn.params.prior` : coefficients for priors on respective parameters
-- `mutrates.scale`, `selcoef.scale`, `fixfn.params.scale` : scale over which to move in optimization, MCMC, etcetera.

-Parameters whose scale is set to zero *will be held as fixed* in the analysis.